 Next up, Lake City for a week to settle in for the race.
 Two more nights of camping before trading the domesticity of the tent and car for a luxurious lakeside cabin with Jeff, Lori, and Conrad.

 My biggest fear of this race was the altitude.
 The course is above 10,000 feet for a little over 34 miles.
 I had no idea how my body would react.
 Would I be able to get food down?
 Would I be able to keep my heart rate at a steady level?
 Would I be throwing up?
-Would I be struck by lightening on the Continental Divide?
+Would I be struck by lightning on the Continental Divide?
 Would I get lost and die?
 The last one was a dramatic and outlandish fear but an actual question on the race’s FAQ page.

 I had been at altitude (8,500-10,000 feet) for 7 days.
 6 of those days I had hiked or ran at easy efforts ranging around an hour.
 In hindsight, I probably did a little too much.
 But it’s hard not to when you have quick access to some of the most beautiful mountains in the world.

 I was noticeably breathing harder on all the hikes and runs.
-I felt like I had a pressure in my chest that slowly shrunk everyday but never fully went away.
+I felt like I had a pressure in my chest that slowly shrunk each day but never fully went away.
 I gained confidence on each excursion that I would be okay during the race.
 Yeah, the altitude would make things more challenging, but I would eventually make it back to the finish.

 I felt that Jeff and I had an unspoken agreement to stay together during the race.
 This was confirmed the night before the race when he posed the question of us staying together.
-Neither of us were approaching this as a race.
+Neither of us was approaching this as a race.
 It would be stupid to try and race this coming from sea level, and the course is too dang pretty to run with your head down focused on a time rather than marveling at the surrounding beauty.

-I had my usual breakfast of a banana, 2 Lara bars, and a couple scoops of cashew butter.
+I had my usual breakfast of a banana, 2 Lara bars, and a couple scoops of nut butter.
 This pre-race breakfast always left me full.
 Almost too full.
 But I always felt the big breakfast left me satiated throughout the race.
 The full stomach early on led to problems getting food down that essentially lasted the whole race.

 We left the Town Park at 5 a.m. and would loop back after 50 miles and 12,856 feet of up and down respectively.